hexagonix/Doc/index.md

 ### Contribute to the development of Hexagonix

-If you have knowledge of creating x86 assembly code and would like to help with system development, feel free to send an [email](mailto:hexagonixdev@gmail.com)!
+If you have knowledge of creating x86 Assembly code and would like to help with system development, feel free to send an [email](mailto:hexagonixdev@gmail.com)!

 ### Report Errors